pulumi/terraform-provider-aws/website/docs/r/security_group.html.markdown

   to classify your security groups in a way that can be updated, use `tags`.
 * `ingress` - (Optional) Can be specified multiple times for each ingress rule.
 Each ingress block supports fields documented below.
-   This argument is processed in [attribute-as-blocks mode](/docs/configuration/attr-as-blocks.html).
 * `egress` - (Optional, VPC only) Can be specified multiple times for each egress rule.
 Each egress block supports fields documented below.
-      This argument is processed in [attribute-as-blocks mode](/docs/configuration/attr-as-blocks.html).
 * `revoke_rules_on_delete` - (Optional) Instruct this provider to revoke all of the Security Groups attached ingress and egress rules before deleting the rule itself.
 This is normally not needed, however certain AWS services such as